bpmn-miwg/bpmn-miwg-tools/bpmn-miwg-maven-plugin/README.md

 =======

 1. Ensure you have Maven installed, for further information see [here](http://maven.apache.org/)
-1. Put your .bpmn files in the project's resourses directory (default: src/main/resources) in the following sub-directories:
+1. Put your .bpmn files in the project's resources directory (default: src/main/resources) in the following sub-directories:
   - A - Fixed Digrams with Variations of Attributes/Tool Version/
   - B - Validate that tool covers conformance class set/Tool Version/